The Oregon coast is one of the official 7 Wonders of Oregon, famed for its incredible landscapes.

 Whether you are a night photographer hoping to capture the milky way, a landscape photographer seeking beautiful seascapes, or even a portrait photographer looking for postcard-worthy backdrops, the Samuel H Boardman Scenic Corridor has it all.

 🌅 About Samuel H Boardman State Scenic Corridor

-You can walk the entire stretch of coast from one end to the other, though you will often be taking an upper trail that leads through wilderness.
-It is impossible to walk this stretch along the beach.
+You can walk the entire stretch of coast from one end to the other, though you will often be taking an upper trail that leads through the wilderness.
+It is impossible to walk this stretch entirely along the beach.

 Most people, myself included, instead prefer to park and drive.
 There are numerous locations for photography along this stretch of coast, each of which will be covered and showcased below.

 Additionally, these images have been accumulated over many years, and some of these locations may have new rules and restrictions to follow that have changed since the photos were taken.

 It is not my intention to condemn or condone your actions, but simply to educate.
-To that regard, just please be mindful when exploring and photographing on the Oregon coast.
+To that regard, please be mindful when exploring and photographing on the Oregon coast.

 📸 Southern Oregon Coast Photography at Arch Rock

 Because most visitors will be traveling from the north, I will begin your Southern Oregon coast photography bucket list with the northernmost stop along the Samuel Boardman corridor: Arch Rock.